 As the daughter of a travelling professor I got to travel widely in my childhood living in Western Australia, the USA and Thailand, and now have family at all corners of the world, which is good in some ways and not others.
 I returned to the UK at 17 to go to university in Scotland and then worked as a film/video editor in television for many years, based in London.
 Looking for a more sustainable way of living and community led me to Lancaster Cohousing, which I joined at the end of 2006, moving up to Lancaster soon after that.

 I now mostly make web videos, particularly about any subject to do with sustainable lifestyles.
-This includes intermittent documentation of our project on video (currently working on feasibility of doing a time-lapse of the construction which would be fabulously cool!).
+This includes intermittent documentation of our project on video.
 I also like walking and cycling, and being relatively new to this beautiful part of the country, have many Wainwrights still to bag and cycle routes to try.
-I'm also looking forward to gardening and growing vegetables at Forge Bank, and hope to do a bee-keeping course when time permits.^ top
+I also enjoy gardening and growing vegetables, and hope to do a bee-keeping course when time permits.^ top

 I'm Stuart, I'm married to Jen and I'm a Research Fellow in Applied Magic - what that means is I try to apply techniques from the arts of performance magic to other fields, including installation art, architecture, visual design, game design, software design, media, sport, and other performance arts.
 I recently deceived over 700 organisations just to prove a point. (http://www.hexinduction.com/speaker/)